Peter J. Carroll

-Peter James Carroll (born 8 January 1953) is an English occultist, writer, and physics graduate.
-He is one of the originators of chaos magic theory and a cofounder of the Illuminates of Thanateros.
+Peter James Carroll (born 1953) is an English occultist and writer.
+He is one of the originators of chaos magic theory, a cofounder of the Illuminates of Thanateros, and the founder and chancellor of Arcanorium College.

 Career

 In the late 1970s, Peter Carroll and Ray Sherwin, two young British occultists interested in ritual magic, began to publish a magazine called The New Equinox.
 Both men were connected with a burgeoning occult scene developing around The Phoenix, a metaphysical bookshop in London's East End.
 Having grown dissatisfied with the state of the magical arts and the deficiencies they saw in the available occult groups, they published a small announcement in a 1978 issue of their magazine, announcing the creation of the Illuminates of Thanateros (IOT), which has been described as "an unprecedented attempt of institutionalising one of the most individualising currents in the history of 'Western learned magic'".

 Carroll first issued Liber Null in 1978 and Psychonaut in 1982.
 They were published together in the 1987 book Liber Null & Psychonaut, which is considered one of the defining works of the chaos magic movement.
 He has also written columns for the Chaos International magazine under the names Pete Carroll and Stokastikos.

 Carroll elaborated a system heavily influenced by Austin Osman Spare in his early writings, particularly Liber Null (1978).
 However, somewhat confusingly, Carroll uses the term 'Kia' to refer to the consciousness of the individual: "the elusive 'I' which confers self-awareness".
-The more general universal force, of which Kia is an aspect, Carroll termed 'Chaos':
+The more general universal force, of which Kia is an aspect, Carroll termed 'Chaos': "The unity which appears to the mind to exert the twin functions of will and perception is called Kia by magicians.
+Sometimes it is called the spirit, or soul, or life force, instead...
+Kia is capable of occult power because it is a fragment of the great life force of the universe...
+The "thing" responsible for the origin and continued action of events is called Chaos by magicians...
+Chaos... is the force which has caused life to evolve itself out of dust, and is currently most concentratedly manifest in the human life force, or Kia, where it is the source of consciousness...
+To the extent that the Kia can become one with Chaos it can extend its will and perception into the universe to accomplish magic."

 In 1995, Carroll announced his desire to step down from the "roles of magus and pontiff of chaos".
 This statement was originally delivered at the same IOT international meeting which Carroll discussed in an article titled "The Ice War" in Chaos International.

 In 2005, he appeared as a chaos magic instructor at Maybe Logic Academy at the request of Robert Anton Wilson.